Skip to main content

 Personalizing Growth Hormone Peptide Therapy

-Growth Hormone Peptide Therapies, such as Sermorelin, Ipamorelin, and Tesamorelin, are designed to stimulate the body’s own production of from the pituitary gland.
+Growth Hormone Peptide Therapies, such as Sermorelin, Ipamorelin, and Tesamorelin, are designed to stimulate the body’s own production of growth hormone from the pituitary gland.
 They are not direct replacements for GH but rather secretagogues, meaning they encourage secretion.
 Their effectiveness is also deeply tied to an individual’s metabolic state.

 These peptides work by signaling the pituitary gland, but the downstream effects of the released GH are mediated by Insulin-like Growth Factor 1 (IGF-1), which is produced in the liver.
 The entire GH/IGF-1 axis is sensitive to metabolic inputs.